-Before May 2018, you could see the name or ID, and metrics of your deleted videos, playlists, and channels in YouTube Analytics and the YouTube Analytics API.
-After May 2018, YouTube Analytics will remove deleted videos, playlists, and channels from its interface, reports, and YouTube Analytics API when you request their deletion.
+Before May 2018, you could see the name or ID, and metrics of your deleted videos, playlists, and channels.
+Now, YouTube will remove deleted videos, playlists, and channels from YouTube Analytics, and the YouTube Analytics API when you request it.

 The changes after May 2018 include:

 - Analytics no longer shows deleted videos, channels, and playlists.

 - Analytics no longer shows information about deleted videos, playlists, and channels in exported reports.

 - Analytics no longer shows search results for deleted videos, playlists, and channels.